ARB Radiator Support Bracket For 5th Gen 4Runner – Install & Review

 • Impact Driver (Optional, but speeds things up a bit)

-The new stiffener brace mount is shaped in a way that is more “low profile”.
-It gives the sway bar more clearance thus avoiding any potential contact.
-In short, it solves the issue of the annoying noise that I was hearing.
+The new stiffener brace mount is shaped to be more “low profile.”
+It gives the sway bar more clearance, thus avoiding any potential contact.
+In short, it solves the issue of the annoying noise I heard.

-The installation only requires the removal and reinstallation of seven bolts in total.
-In total, it only took me 30 minutes and most of that time was figuring out which of the caged nuts fit with the stock bolts for the stock skid plate.
+The installation only requires the removal and reinstallation of (7) bolts.
+It took me 30 minutes to complete the installation, and most of that time was spent figuring out which caged nuts fit with the stock bolts for the stock skid plate.

 Before You Get Started: Remove Factory Skid Plate

-To get access to the driver-side stiffener mount, we need to remove the front factory skid plate.
+To access the driver-side stiffener mount, we need to remove the front factory skid plate.
 To remove the skid plate, remove four 12mm bolts.
-Set the skid plate aside along with the four bolts.
-We will be reinstalling these again in the end.
+Set the skid plate aside along with the (4) bolts.
+We reinstall these in the end.

 Driver's Side Stiffener Brace For 5th Gen 4Runner

-With the front skid plate removed, you’ll see the two stiffener brace mounts.
+With the front skid plate removed, you’ll see the (2) stiffener brace mounts.
 We only want to remove the one on the driver’s side.

 4Runner Driver's Side Stiffener Brace

-Once the driver’s side brace mount has been located, remove the three 14mm bolts.
+Once the driver’s side brace mount has been located, remove the (3) 14mm bolts.

 Brace Mount Spacer Hardware

-Set these bolts aside as they’ll be reused along with any previously installed spacers.
+Set aside these bolts as they’ll be reused with any previously installed spacers.

 ARB OME BP-51 Brace Mount Parts

-Get the new BP-51 stiffener brace mount ready by finding the caged nuts in the hardware bag.
+To prepare the new BP-51 stiffener brace mount, find the caged nuts in the hardware bag.
 Be sure to grab the ones that will fit the original bolt holes for the skid plate.
-The caged nuts will fit and slide into the two square holes you see above in the brace mount.
+The caged nuts will fit and slide into the two square holes seen above in the brace mount.

 Caged Nut Installation